-- (1) The Bankruptcy Reform Act of 1994 amended the responsibilities of the United States Trustees under 28 U.S.C.
-586(a)(3)(A) to provide that, whenever they deem appropriate, United States Trustees will review applications for compensation and reimbursement of expenses under section 330 of the Bankruptcy Code, 11 U.S.C.
-101, et seq. ("Code"), in accordance with procedural guidelines ("Guidelines") adopted by the Executive Office for United States Trustees ("Executive Office").
-The following Guidelines have been adopted by the Executive Office and are to be uniformly applied by the United States Trustees except when circumstances warrant different treatment. - (2) The United States Trustees shall use these Guidelines in all cases commenced on or after October 22, 1994. - (3) The Guidelines are not intended to supersede local rules of court, but should be read as complementing the procedures set forth in local rules. - (4) Nothing in the Guidelines should be construed: - (i) To limit the United States Trustee's discretion to request additional information necessary for the review of a particular application or type of application or to refer any information provided to the United States Trustee to any investigatory or prosecutorial authority of the United States or a state; - (ii) To limit the United States Trustee's discretion to determine whether to file comments or objections to applications; or - (iii) To create any private right of action on the part of any person enforceable in litigation with the United States Trustee or the United States. - (5) Recognizing that the final authority to award compensation and reimbursement under section 330 of the Code is vested in the Court, the Guidelines focus on the disclosure of information relevant to a proper award under the law.
-In evaluating fees for professional services, it is relevant to consider various factors including the following: the time spent; the rates charged;
+- A. The Bankruptcy Reform Act of 1994 amended the responsibilities of the United States Trustees under 28 U.S.C. § 586(a)(3)(A) to provide that, whenever they deem appropriate, United States Trustees will review applications for compensation and reimbursement of expenses under section 330 of the Bankruptcy Code, 11 U.S.C. § 101, et seq. ("Code"), in accordance with procedural guidelines ("Guidelines") adopted by the Executive Office for United States Trustees ("Executive Office").
+The following Guidelines have been adopted by the Executive Office and are to be uniformly applied by the United States Trustees except when circumstances warrant different treatment. - B. The United States Trustees shall use these Guidelines in all cases commenced on or after October 22, 1994. - C. The Guidelines are not intended to supersede local rules, but should be read as complementing the procedures set forth in local rules. - D. Nothing in the Guidelines should be construed: - 1. to limit the United States Trustee's discretion to request additional information necessary for the review of a particular application or type of application; - 2. to limit the United States Trustee's discretion to determine whether to file comments or objections to applications; or - 3. to create any private right of action on the part of any person enforceable in litigation with the United States Trustee.

-whether the services were necessary to the administration of, or beneficial towards the completion of, the case at the time they were rendered; whether services were performed within a reasonable time commensurate with the complexity, importance, and nature of the problem, issue, or task addressed; and whether compensation is reasonable based on the customary compensation charged by comparably skilled practitioners in non-bankruptcy cases.
-The Guidelines thus reflect standards and procedures articulated in section 330 of the Code and Rule 2016 of the Federal Rules of Bankruptcy Procedure for awarding compensation to trustees and to professionals employed under section 327 or 1103.
-Applications that contain the information requested in these Guidelines will facilitate review by the Court, the parties, and the United States Trustee.
+- E. Recognizing that the final authority to award compensation and reimbursement under section 330 of the Code is vested in the Court, the Guidelines focus on the disclosure of information relevant to a proper award under the law.
+In evaluating fees for professional services, it is relevant to consider various factors including the following: the time spent; the rates charged; whether the services were necessary to the administration of, or beneficial towards the completion of, the case at the time they were rendered; whether services were performed within a reasonable time commensurate with the complexity, importance, and nature of the problem, issue, or task addressed; and whether compensation is reasonable based on the customary compensation charged by comparably skilled practitioners in non-bankruptcy cases, The Guidelines thus reflect standards and procedures articulated in section 330 of the Code and Rule 2016 of the Federal Rules of Bankruptcy Procedure for awarding compensation to trustees and to professionals employed under section 327 or 1103.
+Applications that contain the information requested in these Guidelines will facilitate review by the Court, the parties, and the United States Trustee. - F. Fee applications submitted by trustees are subject to the same standard of review as are applications of other professionals and will be evaluated according to the principles articulated in these Guidelines.
+Each United States Trustee should establish whether and to what extent trustees can deviate from the format specified in these Guidelines without substantially affecting the ability of the United States Trustee to review and comment on their fee applications in a manner consistent with the requirements of the law.